-The confusion with Vocal Cord Dysfunction and asthma can most likely be seen from people with asthma also commonly having VCD.
-This confusion can be threatening if not cleared up.
+The confusion with Vocal Cord Dysfunction and Asthma can most likely be seen from people experiencing both conditions together.
+This confusion can be threatening if is it not taken care of.

 Causes of Vocal Cord Dysfunction

-Gastroesophageal reflux disease or GERD for short has been seen as one of the major possible causes of Vocal Cord Dysfunction symptoms.
-The inflammation of the airway may be caused by GERD and rhinosinusitis.
-Tobacco smoke and post-nasal drip are also common causes for VCD.
+Gastroesophageal Reflux Disease (GERD), or more commonly known as Acid Reflux, has been seen as one of the major possible causes of Vocal Cord Dysfunction symptoms.
+The inflammation of the airway may be caused by GERD and Rhinosinusitis.
+Listed below are other causes of VCD:

 Most symptoms of VCD are: